bbuehrig/go-grafana/README.md

 ## Testability

+The project includes comprehensive unit tests for configuration loading, metrics initialization, monitoring and alerting logic, and service initialization, in addition to email subject and sending logic.
+Tests are located in:
+- `email_test.go`
+- `metrics_test.go`
+- `config_test.go`
+- `monitor_test.go`
+- `main_test.go`

-The email sending logic is abstracted via an `EmailSender` interface.
-This allows for unit testing of alert and recovery logic without sending real emails.
-See `email_test.go` for examples of how the alert subject and body are verified using a mock sender.
+The email sending logic is abstracted via an `EmailSender` interface, allowing for unit testing of alert and recovery logic without sending real emails.
+See the test files for examples of how the alert subject, body, and monitoring transitions are verified using mocks and real Prometheus metrics.